 ” and a non capturing group (so our previous example becomes “

 ”).
 Oracle supply detailed information

 Having trouble seeing the applet in the Google Chrome browser?
 You may find help here.

-Categories: User Identification
+Categories: Card Readers and User Identification

 Keywords: card regex, change card number